billyfryer/Website/content/about/main/index.md

 use_featured: false
 show_intro: true
 intro: |
-  I am an undergraduate junior (3rd year student) at North Carolina State University studying Statistics and Spanish.
+  I am an undergraduate senior (4th year student) at North Carolina State University studying Statistics and Spanish.
 I will graduate in the Spring 2023 Semester.
 I am from Columbiana, Alabama - a small town halfway between Birmingham and Montgomery.

   I currently work with the NC State Women's Basketball and Baseball teams.
 I am also the President of the Sports Analytics Club at NC State.
 In the future, I hope to be a data scientist in the sports analytics field.